 With the establishment of NARL, NAMA acquired a floating charge of €12.92bn over certain IBRC assets which were used as collateral by IBRC as part of its funding arrangements with the Central Bank.
-Interest receivable on the floating charge is €3.6m.
 As consideration for the loan facility and floating charge, NAML issued Senior Bonds, via a profit participating loan agreement, worth €12.92bn (guaranteed by the Minister for Finance) to the Central Bank.